foundry-rs/starknet-foundry/docs/src/starknet/multicall.md

 ## Overview

-Starknet Foundry cast supports executing multiple deployments or calls with the `cast multicall` command.
+Starknet Foundry cast supports executing multiple deployments or calls with the `sncast multicall` command.

 You need to provide a **path** to a `.toml` file with declarations of desired operations that you want to execute.